subirvarma/GeneralCognitics/_posts/2022-10-15-ConvNetsPart1.md

 $$R = {1\over N} + {1\over D_K^2}$$

 For a typical filter size of $D_K= 3$, it follows that the number of computations in the Depthwise Separable network reduces by a factor of 9, which can be a significant reduction for training times that sometimes run into days.
 The idea of separating out the filtering into two parts, spatial and depthwise, has subsequently proven to be very influential, and underlies the type of filtering in a new model called Transformers, which we will study in a later chapter.

-Depthwise Separable Convolutions are supported in Keras usong the *SeparableConv2D* command that implements all the operations shown in Part (b) of the figure.

 ## ConvNet Architectures